 He is showing me The Love Filter, showing me how the bifurcations work, how you gain access to it, how it is shaped.
-He admits that he has a sort of practical shorthand map of it, but that it is all notes and half-pointers, nothing more that a accumulation of Post-Its, really, illegible to anyone else.
+He admits that he has a sort of practical shorthand map of it, but that it is all notes and half-pointers, nothing more that a accumulation of yellow stickies, really, illegible to anyone else.

 He says that he can never be responsible for a map because he himself is scattered through the whole thing, like Orpheus.
 Were he to map it he would inevitably reconstitute that body.
-He speculates that the only way it could be mapped properly - objectively - would be to collect the paths that readers charted in their passage through it and present them as a statistical mass; this would show main lines, convergences, divergences; he says that in his imagination it would look like a Lorenz Attractor (see glossary).
+He speculates that the only way it could be mapped properly – objectively – would be to collect the paths that readers charted in their passage through it and present them as a statistical mass; this would show main lines, convergences, divergences; he says that in his imagination it would look like a Lorenz Attractor.

 And then he says a curious thing.
 He says that The Love Filter has, for him, a known centre; in this ministry of a thousand rooms, there is a minister (what he actually says is that Orpheus's head is out there somewhere, still carolling away); and the whole fiction, if you can call it that, is organised around a convergence – deferred, derailed, obstructed, repeated – between two people.
 It is not, in other words, as strange and remote as it seems.

-And then he says, in laconic elucidation of its formal properties, when I was younger I was married but I left my wife for another married woman, and then that all got locked down in misery too.
+And then he says, in laconic elucidation of its formal properties, 'when I was younger I was married but I left my wife for another married woman, and then that all got locked down in misery too.
 Now I don’t see either of them.
 My life has been an immense and catastrophic blunder or set of blunders; but I am sure that they have been blunders towards something.
-Or more precisely, blunders around someone.
+Or more precisely, blunders around someone.'

-H e sums all this up by quietly admitting that ultimately he did not escape from the circle of bureaucracy; he became, in the end, not a bureaucrat of the oil business, or a bureaucrat of the literary object, but a bureaucrat of his own misery, and of the structures that necessarily grew up to administer it.
+He sums all this up by quietly admitting that ultimately he did not escape from the circle of bureaucracy; he became, in the end, not a bureaucrat of the oil business, or a bureaucrat of the literary object, but a bureaucrat of his own misery, and of the structures that necessarily grew up to administer it.

 In the administration of your personal affairs you are alone.
-And Hunter Sidney’s account of the singularity at the heart of the Love Filter seems to indicate that in his eyes at least even fine and sensitive administration is a form of retreat, and that in consequence the writing of a book, or the progress of a love affair, or the construction of a city – all extended forms of enquiry – are no more at base than the narration of a defeat, a protracted negotiation of terms, a capitulation to your own bureaucratic soul.
+And Hunter Sidney’s account of the singularity at the heart of The Love Filter seems to indicate that in his eyes at least even fine and sensitive administration is a form of retreat, and that in consequence the writing of a book, or the progress of a love affair, or the construction of a city – all extended forms of enquiry – are no more at base than the narration of a defeat, a protracted negotiation of terms, a capitulation to your own bureaucratic soul.